Thomas Fisher Rare Book Library: History

-The Department of Rare Books and Special Collections and the University Archives didn't have a permanent home until 1973 when the Thomas Fisher Rare Book library was opened.
+The Department of Rare Books and Special Collections and the University Archives did not have a permanent home until 1973 when the Thomas Fisher Rare Book library was opened.
 The library is named in honour of Thomas Fisher (1792–1874), who immigrated from Yorkshire, settled along the Humber River in 1822, and became a successful merchant–miller.
 In 1973 his great-grandsons, Sidney and Charles Fisher, donated to the library their own collections of Shakespeare, various twentieth-century authors, and etchings of Wenceslaus Hollar.
 Since the opening of the library, it has grown to approximately 740,000 volumes and 4,000 metres of manuscript holdings.

 The Fisher building was designed by Mathers and Haldenby, Toronto with design consultant Warner, Burns, Toan and Lunde, New York.
 It forms part of a complex with the John P. Robarts Research Library for the Humanities and Social Sciences, and the Claude Bissel Building which houses the Faculty of Information.

 Richard Landon, the director until his death in 2011, organized two or three exhibitions of rare books and other materials annually.